What is Chroming?

 Chroming, also known as huffing, describes a specific form of inhalant abuse where individuals inhale the fumes from substances like chrome spray paint, gasoline, or nail polish to achieve a euphoric or altered mental state.

-Avenues Recovery lists the side effects of chroming and explains how a young girl died after chroming deodorant.
+Avenues Recovery lists the side effects of chroming and explains what is chroming deodorant and how a young girl died from it.
 Knowing what chroming is and the dangers involved can help educate young kids who may be considering engaging in this harmful trend.

 What Is The Chroming TikTok Challenge?